jinalshah/devops-images/docs/index.md

 ### For Teams

-✓ **Standardized toolchain** - Everyone uses identical tool versions ✓ **Fast onboarding** - New team members productive in minutes ✓ **Multi-cloud ready** - Single image for AWS, GCP, and Kubernetes ✓ **Version controlled** - Pin to specific image tags for reproducibility
+✓ **Standardised toolchain** - Everyone uses identical tool versions ✓ **Fast onboarding** - New team members productive in minutes ✓ **Multi-cloud ready** - Single image for AWS, GCP, and Kubernetes ✓ **Version controlled** - Pin to specific image tags for reproducibility